-Glen Cove residents are getting closer to the prospect of bond that would improve the infrastructure of all six schools in the district—an act that would also help improve the quality of education, according to some students.
+Glen Cove residents are getting closer to the prospect of a bond that would improve the infrastructure of all six schools in the district—an act that would also help improve the quality of education, according to some students.
 After months of research by the district’s Bond Committee and weeks of detailed discussion by the Glen Cove Board of Education, the board voted to move the bond proposal forward for review by the bond counsel at last week’s meeting.
 Once the details are worked out, the bond would then be put up for a resolution at an upcoming board meeting.
-If the resolution passes, the bond would put forth to the public for a vote in the coming months.
+If the resolution passes, the bond would be put forth to the public for a vote in the coming months.

 “Through the bond committee cuts, some items have come out, and additional cuts were made so the new proposal is $84.6 million,” said architect Michael Mark, principal of Mark Design Studios Architecture.

 One item that was removed from the original bond proposal was an upgrade to the fire alarm system at the high school, which is currently not working and has to be fixed now.
 Superintendent Dr. Maria Rianna said that the building is currently under a 24-hour fire watch until the system is replaced.

 “You don’t want to do something when things are at that level,” said Rianna.
 “You want to be able to plan appropriately and maximize state aid funding.”

 During the meeting, there was discussion about whether or not to split the bond into two propositions.
 After hearing from the public, the board decided to move forward with a single proposition.

 Board vice president Alexander Juarez asked for specifics about the bond counsel’s role.

 Mark and Rianna both explained that the board must adopt the final scope of work and the bond counsel reviews the proposal and determines the timeline.

 “The bond counsel makes sure the funds are used correctly and work is being done in accordance with the law,” said Mark.
 “The goal is to maximize state aid.”